 The Plastic Dilemma!

-Globally, around 300 million tons of plastic is produces, which only 10% of this is recycled.
+Globally, around 300 million tons of plastic is produced with only 10% of this is recycled.
 Each UK household will produce over a tonne of waste mounting to 31 million tons each year.
 Of all this waste that is produced each year, around 7 million tons of it, unfortunately ends up in the sea.
 Additionally, it is important to note that there is a lot of waste that is not plastic but the reason plastic is so important is because it does not degrade over time, making it an issue for tens to hundreds of years to come, so I hope you can see the problem.
-However, if you are still not convinced of the impact plastic is having already.
-Here, are some key aspects that plastic affect:
+However, if you are still not convinced of the impact plastic is having already here are some key aspects that plastic affect:

 Animals and wildlife: As seen in the news and most arguably the sadist affect is those on our wildlife.
 To put it bluntly animals are being harmed, hurt and killed by plastic.
 This is having a large effect on marine life and birds, often resulting in a slow and painful death and leads to the many animals downfall in population.